shwina/still-magic/_en/automate.md

 Our workflow is now just two steps: add a data file and run Make.
-As we'll see in {% include xref key="s:integrate" %},
+As we'll see in {% include x key="s:integrate" %},
 we can even automate the second half in some cases, but this is still a big improvement over running things manually, particularly as we start to add more steps